Clandestine Industries

 Clandestine Industries is a brand and clothing company owned by Pete Wentz, bassist of Fall Out Boy, and partners.
 It was active from 2006 to 2012, and then was brought back in 2023.
 The brand primarily releases clothing and accessories, as well as Wentz's self-published media.

 The brand's logo is a “bartskull” (a bat/heart/skull).This design came from reoccurring nightmares that Wentz had as a child.
-It is commonly known for being a tattoo of his.
+It is commonly known for being a tattoo of his, designed by Nick Scimeca.